purplesusan/cadence-client-1/docs/execute_activity.md

         return err
 }
 ```
-Let's take a look at each component of this call:
+Let's take a look at each component of this call.

 Before calling `workflow.ExecuteActivity()`, you must configure `ActivityOptions` for the
 invocation.
 These options customize various execution timeouts, and are passed in by creating a child